 Let me finish this section with a story.
 One day the great Russian writer Leo Tolstoy was waiting for the train to go to a conference when a woman who did not know he was Leo Tolstoy indeed called him saying, “Hey!
 You… Come over here.
 Here’s a letter.
 Deliver it to the gentleman living in that apartment”.
 Tolstoy did exactly as he was told and was given a “Kopek” (1/100 of a Ruble) upon his return to the station.
 Surprisingly the woman was attending the same conference where Tolstoy was the speaker.
 At the end of the conference, the woman came running back to him and apologized for her ignorance.
 “You assigned me a task and I got it done” was Tolstoy’s reply.

 Read Philippians 2:8

 A. Empathy: “A process whereby one person enters into the deepest possible awareness of what another person is experiencing at a given moment.
 Empathy includes intellectual understanding and sharing information as well as fellow-feeling” (The New Dictionary of Pastoral Studies)

-C. Empathy demands that the empathizer steps into the other person’s situation.
+C. Empathy demands that the empathizer step into the other person’s situation.
 Hence it cost God his son Jesus Christ.
-Not only his death (in which he suffered separation from the father and divine wrath) but in his life on this earth as well.
+Not only in his death (in which he suffered separation from the father and divine wrath) but in his life on this earth as well.

 I. He Lacked: